emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

   :rtype: double
   :return: The pixel ratio or 1.0 if not supported.

+.. c:function:: char *emscripten_get_window_title()

+  Returns the window title.

+  The returned string will be valid until the next call of the function

 .. c:function:: void emscripten_set_window_title(char *title)

   Sets the window title.